sidumiso24/Phython_Tasks/README.md

 # gitTasks

-These a Python programs that I coded.
+These are Python programs that I coded when I was in HyperionDev.
 If you wish the make changes on them, I look forward to it!